canonical/checkbox/checkbox-ng/docs/usage.rst

 Saving test results
 ^^^^^^^^^^^^^^^^^^^

-Anything that PlainBox captures and stores during test execution can be exported to a file using the exporter system.
+Anything that Plainbox captures and stores during test execution can be exported to a file using the exporter system.
 The two most commonly used exporters are JSON (versatile and general) and XML (for internal Canonical use).